chinapedia/wikipedia.abstract.en/Page/Bee.md

 Solitary and communal bees

-Megachile_rotundata.JPG'' cutting circles from acacia leaves]]
+'' cutting circles from acacia leaves]]

 Most other bees, including familiar insects such as carpenter bees, leafcutter bees and mason bees are solitary in the sense that every female is fertile, and typically inhabits a nest she constructs herself.
 There is no division of labor so these nests lack queens and _worker_ bees for these species.
 Solitary bees typically produce neither honey nor beeswax.[48]

 Solitary bees are important pollinators; they gather pollen to provision their nests with food for their brood.
 Often it is mixed with nectar to form a paste-like consistency.
 Some solitary bees have advanced types of pollen-carrying structures on their bodies.
 A very few species of solitary bees are being cultured for commercial pollination.
 Most of these species belong to a distinct set of genera which are commonly known by their nesting behavior or preferences, namely: carpenter bees, sweat bees, mason bees, plasterer bees, squash bees, dwarf carpenter bees, leafcutter bees, alkali bees and digger bees.[49]

-Anthidium_February_2008-1.jpg'' (family Megachilidae), visiting _Lantana_]]
+'' (family Megachilidae), visiting _Lantana_]]

-Osmia_cornifrons.5.1.08.w.jpg _Osmia cornifrons_ nests in a hole in dead wood.
+_Osmia cornifrons_ nests in a hole in dead wood.
 Bee "hotels" are often sold for this purpose.]]
 Most solitary bees nest in the ground in a variety of soil textures and conditions while others create nests in hollow reeds or twigs, holes in wood.
 The female typically creates a compartment (a "cell") with an egg and some provisions for the resulting larva, then seals it off.
 A nest may consist of numerous cells.
 When the nest is in wood, usually the last (those closer to the entrance) contain eggs that will become males.
 The adult does not provide care for the brood once the egg is laid, and usually dies after making one or more nests.
 The males typically emerge first and are ready for mating when the females emerge.
 Solitary bees are either stingless or very unlikely to sting (only in self-defense, if ever).[50][51]

 While solitary, females each make individual nests.
 Some species, such as the European mason bee _Hoplitis anthocopoides_,[52] and the Dawson's Burrowing bee, _Amegilla dawsoni,_[53] are gregarious, preferring to make nests near others of the same species, and giving the appearance of being social.
 Large groups of solitary bee nests are called _aggregations_, to distinguish them from colonies.
 In some species, multiple females share a common nest, but each makes and provisions her own cells independently.
 This type of group is called "communal" and is not uncommon.
 The primary advantage appears to be that a nest entrance is easier to defend from predators and parasites when there are multiple females using that same entrance on a regular basis.[54]

 Biology

-Apoidea.jpg bumblebee.
+bumblebee.
 The wax canopy has been removed to show winged workers and pupae in irregularly placed wax cells.]]

 Life cycle

-Carpenter_Bee_Galleries.jpeg nests in a cedar wood beam (sawn open)]]
+nests in a cedar wood beam (sawn open)]]

 The life cycle of a bee, be it a solitary or social species, involves the laying of an egg, the development through several moults of a legless larva, a pupation stage during which the insect undergoes complete metamorphosis, followed by the emergence of a winged adult.
 Most solitary bees and bumble bees in temperate climates overwinter as adults or pupae and emerge in spring when increasing numbers of flowering plants come into bloom.
 The males usually emerge first and search for females with which to mate.
 The sex of a bee is determined by whether or not the egg is fertilised; after mating, a female stores the sperm, and determines which sex is required at the time each individual egg is laid, fertilised eggs producing female offspring and unfertilised eggs, males.
 Tropical bees may have several generations in a year and no diapause stage.[55][56][57][58]

-Bienen_mit_Brut_2.jpg with eggs and larvae in cells]] The egg is generally oblong, slightly curved and tapering at one end.
+with eggs and larvae in cells]] The egg is generally oblong, slightly curved and tapering at one end.
 In the case of solitary bees, each one is laid in a cell with a supply of mixed pollen and nectar next to it.
 This may be rolled into a pellet or placed in a pile and is known as mass provisioning.
 In social species of bee there is progressive provisioning with the larva being fed regularly while it grows.
 The nest varies from a hole in the ground or in wood, in solitary bees, to a substantial structure with wax combs in bumblebees and honey bees.[59]

 The larvae are generally whitish grubs, roughly oval and bluntly-pointed at both ends.
 They have fifteen segments and spiracles in each segment for breathing.
 They have no legs but are able to move within the confines of the cell, helped by tubercles on their sides.
 They have short horns on the head, jaws for chewing their food and an appendage on either side of the mouth tipped with a bristle.
 There is a gland under the mouth that secretes a viscous liquid which solidifies into the silk they use to produce their cocoons.
 The pupa can be seen through the semi-transparent cocoon and over the course of a few days, the insect undergoes metamorphosis into the form of the adult bee.
 When ready to emerge, it splits its skin dorsally and climbs out of the exuviae as a winged adult and breaks out of the cell.[60]

 Flight

-Apis_mellifera_flying.jpg]]
+]]

 In Antoine Magnan's 1934 book _Le vol des insectes_, he wrote that he and André Sainte-Laguë had applied the equations of air resistance to insects and found that their flight could not be explained by fixed-wing calculations, but that "One shouldn't be surprised that the results of the calculations don't square with reality".[61]
 This has led to a common misconception that bees "violate aerodynamic theory", but in fact it merely confirms that bees do not engage in fixed-wing flight, and that their flight is explained by other mechanics, such as those used by helicopters.[62]
 In 1996 it was shown that vortices created by many insects' wings helped to provide lift.[63]
 High-speed cinematography[64] and robotic mock-up of a bee wing[65] showed that lift was generated by "the unconventional combination of short, choppy wing strokes, a rapid rotation of the wing as it flops over and reverses direction, and a very fast wing-beat frequency".
 Wing-beat frequency normally increases as size decreases, but as the bee's wing beat covers such a small arc, it flaps approximately 230 times per second, faster than a fruitfly (200 times per second) which is 80 times smaller.[66]

 Navigation, communication, and finding food

-Bee_dance.svg (1953) discovered that honey bee workers can navigate, indicating the range and direction to food to other workers with a waggle dance.]]
+(1953) discovered that honey bee workers can navigate, indicating the range and direction to food to other workers with a waggle dance.]]

 The ethologist Karl von Frisch studied navigation in the honey bee.
 He showed that honey bees communicate by the waggle dance, in which a worker indicates the location of a food source to other workers in the hive.
 He demonstrated that bees can recognize a desired compass direction in three different ways: by the sun, by the polarization pattern of the blue sky, and by the earth's magnetic field.
 He showed that the sun is the preferred or main compass; the other mechanisms are used under cloudy skies or inside a dark beehive.[67]
 Bees navigate using spatial memory with a "rich, map-like organization".[68]